 Oil and gas, also known as hydrocarbons or petroleum, are the energy sources that power cars and aeroplanes, and provide heating in many parts of the world.
 When hydrocarbons come out of the ground they are a mixture of colourless gases, light-yellow to dark-brown and black liquids, semi-solids (waxes and bitumen) and solids (asphalt, tar and pitch).
 To be useable, hydrocarbons first need to be processed at an oil refinery or gas plant.

 People are using oil at an increasing rate.
 While the world is not about to run out, retrieval of easily extractable oil is predicted to peak soon.
-Pessimists say this may have already happened, or that the peak will occur around 2016, while optimists think 2040 is a more realistic date.
+Pessimists say this may have already happened, while optimists think 2040 is a more realistic date.

 Although a small amount of oil was found near Taranaki in 1865, until the late 20th century virtually all the petrol and oil used in New Zealand was imported.
 Most towns had their own reticulated gas, made from bituminous coal.

 The discovery of the onshore Kāpuni gas field (1959), the huge offshore Māui gas field (1969) and the McKee oilfield (1979) confirmed the hydrocarbon potential of Taranaki.
 These, and other more recent discoveries, allowed New Zealand to be self-sufficient in natural gas from the 1970s and to attain some domestic oil supply over the 1980s and 1990s.
-The depletion of the Māui gas field (which also produced some oil) has seen both oil and gas production drop drastically over the early 2000s.
+The depletion of the Māui gas field (which also produced some oil) saw both oil and gas production drop drastically in the early 2000s.

 New Zealand imports most of its oil, so it is very vulnerable to increases in the international oil price.
 Major consumers of oil products (petrol, diesel, aviation fuel and fuel oil) in the year ended March 2005 were domestic transport (84%), industrial users (7%), agricultural users (5%), commercial users (3%) and residential users (1%).
 Oil consumption in the year ended March 2005 was 250 petajoules – a 5% increase on the March 2003 figure.

-Four international companies dominate petroleum distribution and retailing: BP, Mobil, Shell and Caltex.
-These companies have interests in the Marsden Point oil refinery and between them they own most bulk-storage facilities and many of the country’s petrol stations.
+Four international companies dominated petroleum distribution and retailing: BP, Mobil, Shell (later Z Energy) and Caltex.
+These companies had interests in the Marsden Point oil refinery and between them they owned most bulk-storage facilities and many of the country’s petrol stations.

 A New Zealand-owned company, Todd Brothers, imported petrol from Russia from the 1930s onwards, which was marketed under the Europa brand.
 BP purchased Europa in the 1970s, and it was phased out.